A History of the Lineal Heavyweight Championship (1885 – 2021)

 A mesmerizing battle ensued, with Marciano taking the title with a late knockout.
 A rematch eight months later ended in the very first round as Marciano went 43-0.

-‘The Brockton Blockbuster’ made five defenses, including the 1953 and 1954 Fights of the Year against Roland LaStarza and former champion Ezzard Charles, before competing for the final time in a 1955 win over Archie Moore.
+‘The Brockton Blockbuster’ made five defenses, including the 1953 and 1954 Fights of the Year against Roland LaStarza and former champion Ezzard Charles, before competing for the final time 1955 win over Archie Moore.

 Marciano left boxing on a magical number of 49-0.
 The only heavyweight champion in history to retire without losing.